sreitich/sreitich.github.io/_posts/2025-7-9-projectile-prediction-3.markdown

 header:
     teaser: /assets/images/per-post/projectile-prediction-3/projectile-prediction-3-teaser.png
 author: Meta
-last_modified_at: 2025-07-22
+last_modified_at: 2025-07-25
 ---

-The third part of a series exploring and implementing projectile prediction for multiplayer games.
+Part 3 of a series exploring and implementing projectile prediction for multiplayer games.
 This part walks through initializing the base `AProjectile` actor class, which can be subclassed into projectiles that can be spawned by our `SpawnPredictedProjectile` task.

-If you just want the final code, it can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
+The code used for this series can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
+This section is a step-by-step walkthrough to finishing the `UAbilityTask_SpawnPredictedProjectile` class.
+If you don't want a detailed walkthrough, you can copy the code directly.
 {: .notice--info}

+This code was written for a game called [_Cloud Crashers_](https://store.steampowered.com/app/2995940/Cloud_Crashers/), and uses project-specific classes named as such.
+For your game, you'll need to replace the `ACrashPlayerController` class with your game's player controller class.
+{: .notice--info}

 ## Introduction

 In the previous section, we implemented an ability task to predictively spawn projectile actors.
 In this section, we'll finish initializing and linking our projectiles together, which I intentionally left unfinished in the last section.

-This is the last step-by-step coding walkthrough in this series because, once the projectiles have been initialized and linked, you can implement the class itself however you want, in whichever way best suits your project.
+This is the last coding walkthrough in this series because, once the projectiles have been initialized and linked, you can implement the class itself however you want, in whichever way best suits your project.

-In the next and last part of this series, I'll show you my own implementation, which is extremely configurable, and should be suitable for most games.
-However, given the scale and complexity of the class, a step-by-step walkthrough of the code isn't practical.
-So, instead, I'll simply be going through the class's final code, providing a breakdown and explanation of each of its features: movement, damage, visual effects, server reconciliation, debugging, etc..
+In the subsequent and final section of this series, we'll examine the implementation we use for _Cloud Crashers_, which is highly configurable, and should be suitable for most games.
+Given the length and complexity of the class, a step-by-step walkthrough wouldn't be practical.
+So we'll instead be going through the class's key features and techniques (movement, damage, visual effects, reconciliation, etc.), breaking down and explaining how each one works.

 But first, let's get our projectiles linked.